bbopt/HyperNOMAD/README.md

-# HYPERNOMAD
-An interface for hyper-parameter optimization with NOMAD.

-# A tutorial on Hyper-parameter Optimization of deep neural networks with the NOMAD software
+# A tutorial on hyper-parameter optimization of deep neural networks with HYPERNOMAD

 The following tutorial presents a step by step guide in order to build a project for optimizing the hyper-parameters of a deep neurla network using NOMAD.
 This is a derivative free optimization software that is designed to optimize constrained, single or bi-objective derivative black-boxes.
 NOMAD has the capacity to handle mized variable problems: real, integer and categorical.